nodejs/node/doc/api/fs.md

 });
 ```

-The callback-based versions of the `fs` module APIs are preferable over
+The callback-based versions of the `node:fs` module APIs are preferable over
 the use of the promise APIs when maximal performance (both in terms of
 execution time and memory allocation) is required.